FAME Studios: Early history

-As the word about Muscle Shoals began to spread other artists began coming there to record.
+As the word about Muscle Shoals began to spread, other artists began coming there to record.
 The Nashville producer Felton Jarvis brought Tommy Roe and recorded Roe's song "Everybody" in 1963.
 The Atlanta music publisher Bill Lowery, who had mentored Hall in his early days, sent the Tams.
 The Nashville publisher and producer Buddy Killen brought Joe Tex.
 Leonard Chess encouraged Etta James to record there, and she made her 1967 hit "Tell Mama" and the Tell Mama album at FAME.
 Jerry Wexler of Atlantic Records brought both Wilson Pickett and Aretha Franklin to record.
 The recording session with Franklin brought unexpected conflict: one of the horn players sexually harassed the singer, and her husband had him fired from the session.
-Later that evening Hall went over to make up with Franklin and her husband, but a fight ensued, and the recording session was canceled.
+Later that evening, Hall went over to make up with Franklin and her husband, but a fight ensued, and the recording session was canceled.
 Wexler swore to Hall he would never work with him again.

 Duane Allman, later of the Allman Brothers Band, pitched a tent and camped out in the parking lot of FAME Studios in 1968 in order to be near the recording sessions occurring there.
 He soon befriended Rick Hall and Wilson Pickett, who was recording there.
 While on lunch break, Allman taught Pickett "Hey Jude"; their version of the song was recorded with Allman playing lead guitar.
-On hearing the session, people at Atlantic began asking who had played the guitar solos, and Hall responded with a hand-written note that read "some hippie cat who's been living in our parking lot".
+On hearing the session, people at Atlantic began asking who had played the guitar solos, and Hall responded with a hand-written note that read "some hippie cat who's been living in our parking lot."
 Shortly afterward, Allman was offered a recording contract; auditions for the Allman Brothers Band were later held at FAME Studios.
 Allman loved the area, and frequently returned to the Shoals for session work throughout his short life.

 The session musicians who worked at the studio became known as the Muscle Shoals Horns and the Muscle Shoals Rhythm Section (or the Swampers).
-In 1969, just after Hall had signed a deal with Capitol Records, the four primary Muscle Shoals Rhythm Section members (Barry Beckett (keyboards), Jimmy Johnson (guitar), Roger Hawkins (drums), and David Hood (bass), left to found a competing business, the Muscle Shoals Sound Studio, originally at 3614 Jackson Highway in nearby Sheffield, Alabama.
+In 1969, just after Hall had signed a deal with Capitol Records, the four primary Muscle Shoals Rhythm Section members--Barry Beckett (keyboards), Jimmy Johnson (guitar), Roger Hawkins (drums), and David Hood (bass)--left to found a competing business, the Muscle Shoals Sound Studio, originally at 3614 Jackson Highway in nearby Sheffield, Alabama.
 Subsequently, Hall hired the Fame Gang as the new studio band.
-Also called the Third FAME Rhythm Section, consisted of eight musicians plus arranger-producer Mickey Buckins.
-This group backed up singers such as Aretha Franklin, Wilson Pickett, Clarence Carter, Bobbie Gentry, Etta James, and Candi Staton during recording sessions at FAME Studios.
+Also called the Third FAME Rhythm Section, it consisted of eight musicians plus arranger-producer Mickey Buckins.
+These groups backed up singers such as Wilson Pickett, Clarence Carter, Bobbie Gentry, Etta James, and Candi Staton during recording sessions at FAME Studios.